Pax Romana (organization): Representation

 Pax Romana (jointly between IMCS/MIEC and ICMICA/MIIC) has a special consultative status with ECOSOC (Economic, Social and Cultural Council) of the United Nations.
 It has representatives in New York, Paris, Geneva, Vienna and Nairobi.
+It is also a member of CONGO (Conference of NGOs in consultative relationship with the United Nations).

 Pax Romana is a recognized as a private organization before the Canon Law of the Catholic Church.
-It is also a member of CONGO (Conference of NGOs in consultative relationship with the United Nations).